brouhardlab/Chaaban-2018/Tomography/README.md

 ## Input

-- Directory holding separate numbered folders (e.g. "1", "2", "3", etc.), each with a file called cc.tif, which is a stack of slices thorugh a microtubule.
+- Directory holding separate numbered folders (e.g. "1", "2", "3", etc.), each with a file called cc.tif, which is a stack of slices through a microtubule.
 Consider doing fine-tuning of slice centering in FIJI first

 ## Run